 Though Soldier Meadows is public land and accessible for all to enjoy, please be sure to leave little to no impact when visiting this unique environment.
 Tucked in a very remote section of the Black Rock Desert, this environment is essentially protected by proximity, but home to a variety of rare wildlife, plants and cultural resources.
 The Desert Dace—a threatened fish species found only at Soldier Meadows—lives within the hot spring pools, as do the Soldier Meadows Springsnails—a specialized, ancient aquatic mollusk known only to exist in Nevada’s Great Basin.
 Please remember your impact when visiting this fragile landscape.

 When exploring Nevada’s beautiful backcountry, always remember to travel prepared.
-Remember to bring a spare [a tire patch kit wouldn’t hurt either,] extra fuel and plenty of food and water.
-This is a tremendously beautiful section of Nevada, but is said to be the most rugged and remote.
-It proves to be a great way to disconnect from it all, but remember, you will in fact be disconnected from cell service and away from modern conveniences like restaurants and gas stations.
-Do not attempt to travel in this area unless you’ve come equipped with a high clearance, 4-wheel drive vehicle.
-Travel smart and plan ahead.
+Remember to bring a spare tire (a tire patch kit wouldn’t hurt either,) extra fuel, and plenty of food and water.
+This is a spectacular section of Nevada, but is also one of the state’s most rugged and remote.
+It proves to be a great way to hit reset, but remember this: you will be in fact be disconnected from cell service and away from all modern conveniences like restaurants and gas stations.
+Do not attempt to travel in this area unless you’ve come equipped with a high clearance, 4 wheel drive vehicle.